cimnine/shelly-openmetrics-exporter/README.md

 You may use an IP or a domain name.
 You may configure a port like this `name:port`.

+If your Shelly is password protected, you may use the `username` and `password` arguments to pass credentials.

 ## TODO

 - [x] detect shelly generation